dhanush-0212/MicroServices-1/README.md

 *   **Check Stock**
     *   `GET /api/inventory?code=iphone_15`
     *   This endpoint is intended for internal use by the Order Service but can be called directly for testing.

+### 6.🧩 Troubleshooting
+Service not registering?
+Check Eureka logs and port conflicts.

+Auth issues?
+Ensure Keycloak is correctly configured and running.

+Kafka not publishing?
+Restart Zookeeper and Kafka containers.